MahrukhKhan/DataEngineering1/Term-Project-1/README.md

 ## ETL: Analytical Layer

 A policy-maker would be interested in viewing data that allows them to narrow down research to create targets efficiently.
 I joined the 4 tables together on country, area_divide and period summed in 'unique_code' to create a denormalized central data warehouse.
 It neatly alligned the country description followed by the three WASH variables and open defecation for a very clear cut view.
-It is arranged so that for a particular year the user can compare the percentages for all variables in Rural/Urban areas in a country and view as a whole.
+It is arranged so that for a particular year the user can compare the percentages for all variables in Rural/Urban areas in a country or view as a whole.

 ## ETL: Data Mart